-You may have tissue samples (biopsies) taken from your ovaries or from a sheet of fatty tissue inside the abdomen called the omentum.
-Ovarian cancer can sometimes spread there.
+A doctor might take tissue samples (biopsies) from your ovaries or from a sheet of fatty tissue inside the abdomen called the omentum.

 How you have it

-Tissue samples are taken from part of the ovary or omentum.
-You may have samples taken from different places, so you may have several needle puncture sites.
-The tissue samples are examined in the lab to check for cancer.
+They might take samples from different places, so you might have several needle puncture sites.
+A specialist doctor (pathologist) examines the tissue samples in the lab to check for cancer.

 After the test

 After the test, you rest in bed for a while and they monitor your pulse and blood pressure.
 If all seems well, you can get up and eat and drink normally within a few hours.